davidegat/ESP32-4848S040-Fun/SquaredCoso/README.md

 ## Advanced customization
 - Tweak colors, fonts, and layout via the `PALETTE_*` constants and drawing functions in the `.ino` file.
-- Enable or disable specific pages by editing the `pageSequence` array.
+- Enable or disable specific pages from the `/settings` interface, or fall back to editing the `pageSequence` array manually.
 - Add new APIs by cloning the `fetchXXX()` pattern and registering a widget in the rotation loop.
 - Use the serial monitor for diagnostics: logs prefixed with `[PAGE]`, `[NET]`, and `[UI]` help track issues quickly.